wmaynard/guild-service/README.md

 Viewing guild details requires a `guildId`.
 You can view guilds you're not a member of, including member lists, but you can only see the applicant list for one you _are_ a member of.

-Unlike some of the endpoints you've seen so far, the `guildId` here is required because it saves an extra database hit, whereas comparing the relationship between two players requires two lookups even if the ID is provided.
+Unlike some of the endpoints you've seen so far, the `guildId` here should be provided because it saves an extra database hit, whereas comparing the relationship between two players requires two lookups even if the ID is provided.

+**Note:** if you _don't_ provide the `guildId`, you will get the guild you're currently enrolled in or an error if you are not in one.
+This is less performant though and best practice is to avoid this.

 ```
 GET {base url}?guildId=65bca0705a1498d3a4d22d7c